jgarza9788/ShockWave_URP_Demo/README.md

   * the color over time during the animation
 * Sat Anim
   * the animation curve for the color's saturation
+* Render Texture
+  * this is the render texture that will be used within the shader
+  * if this is blank an opaque texture will be used...
+    *  thus sprites and transparent objects will not show
 * Destory When Done
   * weather the object will be destroyed when done
 * Time Preview_In Edit Mode Only